 top of page

-Between 1983 and 1989 the two men developed Novotrade 's international activity by looking for publishers who would entrust them with ports of arcade games on Spectrum and Commodore 64 .
-An office will open in California , while the studios will be located in Budapest .
+Between 1983 and 1989, the two men developed Novotrade's international activity by seeking out publishers who would entrust them with porting arcade games to Spectrum and Commodore 64.
+An office was opened in California, while the studios were located in Budapest.

 Appaloosa studio Dreamcast ecco the dolphin (5).jpg